Everything you need to know about building your pilot career in iFly Schedules

 The Schedule Generator lets you customize:

-Chain of flights: A to B to C to D. Great for exploring new destinations.
+Chain of flights: A → B → C → D. Great for exploring new destinations.
+Does not return to base — see below.

 Multiple roundtrips from base.
 Different destinations each pair!

-Loop home: A to B to C to A. Visit multiple cities, return to base.
+Loop home: A → B → C → A. Visit multiple cities, return to base.

 Schedule Lock: You can generate a new schedule when you have 1 or fewer flights remaining.
 This simulates real airline operations.